rhematt/rhematt.github.io/cv/index.md

 ___

+## Expert Witness
+As a prominent forensic scientist, Dr Matthews is sometimes called to act as an expert witness in matters of digital forensics.
+He has given evidence and assisted in the following cases:

+- R v Catalano [2020] SADC 61 (22 May 2020).
+	- Acted on behalf of the defence regarding matters of digital evidence pertaining to the application Snapchat.
+	- Outcome, Held: The prosecution has not proved beyond reasonable doubt that the acts occurred.
+The accused is not guilty of all four counts.
+___

 ## Continued Training
 - Fundamentals of University Governance.
 Australian Institute of Company Directors.
 2019.
 - Maritime Cyber Operations and Policy.
 Tallinn Maritime Academy.
 2018.